59th Filmfare Awards South

 The 59th Filmfare Awards South ceremony honouring the winners and nominees of the best of South Indian cinema in 2011 was held on 7 July 2012 at the Jawaharlal Nehru Stadium, Chennai, India.
-For this year more than 451 films from each of the four film industries were considered for nominations in various categories.
+For this year more than 451 films from each of the four film industries were considered for nomination in various categories.

 Awards and nominees

 Main awards

-Winners are listed first and highlighted in boldface.
+The winners are listed first and highlighted in boldface.